General Post Office, Sydney: Origins

+The original building was constructed in two stages beginning in 1866 and was designed under the guidance of Colonial Architect James Barnet.
+It was regarded as a building that would come to symbolise Sydney in the same way the Houses of Parliament in Westminster represent London and the Eiffel Tower, Paris.

 The first Sydney post office (1819–1848)

 Prior to the construction of the current GPO building, Sydney's first post office was built along Bent Street in 1819.
 The current site of the GPO did not become associated with the postal service until 1830, when the Bent Street post office was moved to its site on George Street.
 It was also at this time that a former police office (designed by Francis Greenway), situated on the current George Street facing site of the GPO was also converted to be part of the postal service in the 1830s.
 It was documented that this land had been purchased many years earlier by the then-Governor, Lachlan Macquarie for "a hogshead of brandy and either £30 or £50."

 This new post office along George Street was designed by several other early colonial architects including Mr Abraham and Mr Mortimer Lewis.
 Both these people are attributed with the design of the Roman Doric hexastyle portico and for the first time, setting this public building apart from its surrounding commercial shops.
 Writing about the newly modified post office in 1848, Joseph Fowles commented that it was "one of the most important buildings in the colony, not merely as regards to the structure, but as being the centre and focus, the heart, as it may be termed, from which the pulse of the civilisation throbs to the remotest extremity of the land."